 * Denotes experience prior to joining Goodwin.

-Mr. Taylor has enjoyed secondments with legal tech start-up ThoughtRiver and the London Stock Exchange Group Plc.
-He helped the latter extensively with its Brexit-related projects, licensing of trading platforms and exploitation of financial market data.
+James has enjoyed secondments with legal tech start-up ThoughtRiver and the London Stock Exchange Group Plc.
+He helped the latter extensively with its Brexit-related projects, licensing of trading platforms, and exploitation of financial market data.

-Prior to becoming a solicitor, Mr. Taylor was an analyst with Allianz Insurance plc.
+Prior to becoming a solicitor, James was an analyst with Allianz Insurance plc.